 What HR managers can learn from the geeks at IT

 If you work in human resources, you’ve probably faced skepticism about the value that HR adds to the business, at least once.
-Of course, most of it stems from lack of proper understanding about the role of HR in organizations.
+Of course, most of it stems from a lack of proper understanding of the role of HR in organizations.
 That can be fixed by building a better communication channel with employees, especially senior management.

 The real test is when you ask yourself this question, and can honestly come up with something better than staff management and recruitment (I’m sorry but calling it “talent acquisition” is not what I mean – when you hire someone, “talent” should be a given).
 Since you’re an integral part of the business, you understand its goals much better than external agencies.
 You can use this to create a strategy that drives the business towards those goals with the help of enterprise service management.

 IT teams have been facing similar skepticism for decades.
 Over the years, IT Service Management (ITSM) has evolved to become more efficient in terms of time, cost, and effort.
 They’re now using specialized tools and processes to get more output from the same workforce while also cutting losses.
 While it may not seem like it on the surface, HR and IT have a lot in common.
 Aside from being corporate service providers, both deal with similar types of requests – for help, information, services, and changes to existing services.

 So, it’s no big surprise that Enterprise Service Management (ESM)– using ITSM best practices in other corporate departments to improve performance – is emerging as something HR teams might find interesting.
 And ESM offers tremendous benefits to IT teams and other teams alike.
 Here are some practical ITSM tips that can help HR teams become more productive and cost efficient:

 1. Speeding up ticket resolution by leveraging automation

 I’m assuming your team uses a ticket management system and does not rely on just email for employee queries (if that’s not the case, stop reading this and call up your service desk manager now).